 Children like routines.
 A well-planned day enables a child to recognise, and then anticipate, familiar events which helps them to cope with the different things that happen.
 Events such as eating, bathing and bedtime provide a pattern for young children’s lives.

 Remember that your child is a child first.
-Understanding vision impairment and the effect it may have is just a starting point.
+Understanding visual impairment and the effect it may have, is just a starting point.
 It leads to being able to help your child play, learn and enjoy life.

 This Home Program guides you step by step to assist your baby with all the areas of development which are: